-You’re familiar with the term, and you know how important search engines are.
+You know how important search engines are.
 You use them every day.
 Your twelve year old niece and your sixty year old uncle use them every day, too.
 Search engines connect us with the information we need.

 I can’t imagine living without them, and you’re probably in the same boat.

 Keeping in mind how much you use search engines, is organic search as big of a deal as marketers make it out to be?